davew-msft/MLOps-E2E/BikeBuyer/ADF/README.md

 ![derivedColumnDataflow1](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/derivedColumnDataflow1.png)

-Name the `BikesTrans` Output stream name the following 8 columns and use these formulas:
+Name the Output stream name `BikesTrans` and add the following 8 columns and use these formulas:

 `BikesTrans` --> `iif(isNull(Bikes), 0, 1)`